 - 2007: unlisted

-So the name didn’t become “popular,” but it’s more popular now than it used to be, relatively speaking.
+So the name didn’t become “popular,” but it is more popular now than it used to be, relatively speaking.
 My hunch is that if Stardust had done better at the theaters, Yvaine would have popped up on more birth certificates.

-The name of the movie itself didn’t make the list in 2008 or 2009, but it did make the list in 1977 –just once.
-Five baby girls were named Stardust that year.
-I’m not sure why, though.
-Seems too late to be a Ziggy Stardust thing.
-Any ideas?
+The name of the movie itself, Stardust, didn’t make the list in 2008 or 2009.
+But it was a one-hit wonder 1977.
+Seems too late to be a Ziggy Stardust thing…any ideas where it came from?

 Could Yvaine become a popular baby name if Stardust does well at the box office?